TrustFrame/git-cryptography-protocol/Git Cryptography Protocol.md

 ```
 OPTION name [[=] value]
 ```
-Sets and option for the current session.
+Sets and option for the current operation.
 Leading and trailing spaces around the *name* and *value* are allowed but should be ignored.
 The use of the equal sign is optional but is suggested if *value* is given.

 ```
 BYE